marlinspike/Markdown_Slides/README.md

 # Markdown to PowerPoint Converter

 This tool is designed to convert Markdown files into PowerPoint presentations.
-It is especially useful for users who find thinking in Markdown more natural than traditional slide-making tools.
+It is especially useful for people like me, who find thinking in Markdown more natural than traditional slide-making tools.
 This converter allows you to quickly transition from ideas to a structured presentation format, facilitating rapid development of slide decks directly from text-based content.

+I think better in Markdown than in PowerPoint.

 ## Features